amplication/docs/docs/getting-started/deploy.md

 ![](./assets/deploy/login.png)

-By default, your app comes with one user with the username "admin" and password "admin".
+By default, your app comes with one user: username "admin" and password "admin".
 Use these credentials to access your app and create other users.

-You may also to navigate to _/api_ or just click "View API Docks" to see the full swagger documentation of your API.
+You can also to navigate to _/api_ or just click "View API Docs" to see the full Swagger documentation of your API.

 The sandbox environment provided by Amplication is not for production purposes (currently all existing data in the environment is purged following each deployment), but it’s a great starting point while developing your app.
 The sandbox environment is totally free of charge — like all other things in Amplication.